richardassar/bitster/README.md

 !["Stick 'em up!"](http://gangster-movies.com/wp-content/uploads/2010/01/gangster-movies-scarface-1932.jpg "Stick 'em up!")

 > So what do you want?!
 How do you want it?!
-How much you gonna' give me?!
+What are you gonna give me?!

 ## About